GDWR/DiscordArena/DEVELOPING.md

 VSCode also has this feature but I've never used it, if you wish to update this with a useful link.
 Just PR it.

 ### Pycharm Configurations
-Included in this project are Pycharm configurations file.
+Included in this project are Pycharm configurations file contained in .pycharm.
 These should automatically be detected and used by Pycharm for ease of development.
 All that is required is a docker-compose interpreter.

 ### Running the bot
 Within your Docker workspace you can use poetry to run the bot, run linting and run tests.
 Below are listed the commands